David-OConnor/plascad/README.md

 $$ (1000 * ΔH) / (ΔS + R \times ln(\frac{C_T}{4})) - 273.15 $$

 The calculation also includes salt correction, derived from BioPython, using concentrations of $K^+$, $Na^+$, $Mg^{2+}$, and dntp concentration.
 These are provided by the user, or initiated with defaults.

+We score primer length compared to an ideal of 18-24 nucleotides.
+Note that for *glue* cloning primers, we length is scored for both ends in relation to the anchor (The point the two sequences are joined at, towards the middle of the primer.)

 We calculate the following categories of nucleotide repeats:
 - Single nucleotides repeated 4 or more times in a row